invertase/react-native-firebase/docs/installation-ios.md

 `[FIRApp configure];`

-## 2) Setup RNFirebase
+## 3) Setup Firebase Pods

-Unfortunately, due to the fact that Firebase is much easier to setup using Cocoapods, *we do not recommend* `react-native link` as it is not customisable enough for our needs and we have had numerous problems reported.
+Firebase recommends using Cocoapods to install the Firebase SDK.

-### 2.0) If you don't already have Cocoapods set up
+### 3.0) If you don't already have Cocoapods set up
 Follow the instructions to install Cocoapods and create your Podfile [here](https://firebase.google.com/docs/ios/setup#add_the_sdk).

 **NOTE: The Podfile needs to be initialised in the `ios` directory of your project.
 Make sure to update cocoapods libs first by running `pod update`**